CMSgov/bluebutton-site-static/_pages/production-access-user-guide.md

 #### Presenting your privacy policy and terms of service

 Your application should present your privacy policy and terms of service in a way that is clearly accessible for the user.
-It should also allow the enrollee to actively opt-in to the privacy policy and terms of service, instead of defaulting to agreement.
+It should also allow the enrollee to actively opt in to the privacy policy and terms of service, instead of defaulting to agreement.

 #### Keeping the user informed

-While your privacy policy and terms of service are important for keeping enrollees informed about how their data will be used and shared, many users will click through and authorize access to their medical information without reading them completely.
+Your privacy policy and terms of service are important for keeping enrollees informed about how their data will be used and shared.
+However, many users will click through and authorize access to their medical information without reading them completely.
 For this reason, your in-app messaging should also clearly describe how user data will be collected, used, and shared.

 For example, If an enrollee's data is about to be shared, you could use a message, modal, or the general UI to clearly and concisely convey what is about to happen, why it is about to happen, and give the enrollee the ability to choose to move forward or not.
 Short contextual messages like this are far easier for users to digest and understand than the same information as presented in your privacy policy.